-Atlanta, Georgia – The Interim Director of the Georgia chapter of the American Civil Liberties Union (ACLU) was forced to resign, because concern for her daughters and other women and girls led her to rethink the non-profit organization’s support of laws protecting the identity of men who declare they are women – even when such laws are in direct conflict with and override the human rights of women and girls.
+Atlanta, Georgia, US – The Interim Director of the Georgia chapter of the American Civil Liberties Union (ACLU) was forced to resign, because concern for her daughters and other women and girls led her to rethink the non-profit organization’s support of laws protecting the identity of men who declare they are women – even when such laws are in direct conflict with and override the human rights of women and girls.

 Maya Dillard Smith had advocated for a middle ground that respects the human rights of both groups, she said.
 However, according to Ms. Smith, her ACLU colleagues made it clear to her that any discussion or dissent was impermissible.